Five of family burnt to death in Bihar | Law-Order

 All the five were asleep when the fire erupted in their residence in Salam colony at around 3 am, sub-divisional magistrate Shahnawaz Ahmad Niyazi said.

-On receiving information, fire tenders rushed to the spot and doused the fire, he said.
+On receiving information, fire tenders were rushed to the spot and the blaze was doused, he said.

 Sub-divisional police officer Anwar Javed Ansari said an investigation has been initiated, and the reason behind the fire incident could not be ascertained.